Sydney Metro Metropolis Stock: Introduction into service

 On 26 May 2019, the trains entered service on the Metro North West Line, operated by Metro Trains Sydney, a joint venture between the MTR Corporation, John Holland and UGL Rail.

 In November 2019, the Northwest Rapid Transit public–private partnership was extended to cover the City & Southwest extension.
 As part of this contract expansion, Alstom would deliver an additional 23 6-car trainsets as well as signalling to serve the extension at a cost of €350 million ($563 million).
 The contract includes options for additional trains and extension of existing trains to 8 cars in length in future.
 By November 2022, four of these additional trainsets had entered service on the Metro North West Line, ahead of the opening of the City & Southwest extension.
 In March 2024, it was announced that all 45 trains had been tested over the full length of the line.
 The Chatswood to Sydenham portion of the City & Southwest project extension opened in August 2024, with the remaining Sydenham to Bankstown portion of the line expected to open in 2026.

-The under construction Sydney Metro Western Sydney Airport line will not use the Metropolis sets, with Sydney Metro Inspiro Stock ordered from Siemens.
-As of April 2024, the rolling stock contract for Sydney Metro West has not been awarded.
+Other Sydney Metro lines will not use the Metropolis sets, with the Western Sydney Airport line using Sydney Metro Inspiro Stock ordered from Siemens, and the Sydney Metro West will use trains ordered from CRRC.